Raphire/Win11Debloat/README.md

 - Remove all bloatware apps from [this list](#apps-that-are-removed).
 - Disable telemetry, diagnostic data, app-launch tracking & targeted ads.
-- Disable bing search & cortana in Windows search.
+- Disable & remove bing search & cortana in Windows search.
 - Disable tips, tricks, suggestions and ads in start, settings, notifications, Windows explorer, and on the lockscreen.
 - Disable Windows Copilot.
 (Windows 11 only)
 - Show file extensions for known file types.
 - Disable the widget service & hide the icon from the taskbar.
 - Hide the Chat (meet now) icon from the taskbar.
 - Hide the 3D objects folder under 'This pc' in Windows explorer.
 (Windows 10 only)